Sharktrix/Sharktrix/README.md

 - 👋 Hi, I’m @Sharktrix Aka Zainab Jahan.
-An international student studying Computer Programming and Analysis at Seneca College in Toronto.
+A student studying Computer Programming and Analysis at Seneca College in Toronto.
 - 👀 I’m interested in building new projects to grow.
 - 🌱 I’m currently learning Python, Java, C++ and DSA.
 - 💞️ I’m looking for Fall 2023 internship opportunities.